kyma-project/opentelemetry-collector-components/receiver/kymastatsreceiver/README.md

 - `auth_type` (default = `serviceAccount`): Specifies the authentication method for accessing the Kubernetes API server.
    Options include `none` (no authentication), `serviceAccount` (uses the default service account token assigned to the Pod), or `kubeConfig` (uses credentials from `~/.kube/config`).
-- `module_groups`: A list of API groups to be used for Kyma module resource discovery.
-The receiver then discovers all resources within these groups, using their preferred versions, except those specified in `excluded_resources`.
-For each group-version-resource, the first resource instance is selected for status metric generation.
+- `modules`: A list of API group-version-resources of Kyma modules.
+For each group-version-resource, the status metrics are generated for the first resource instance found.

 The following settings are optional:

 - `collection_interval` (default = `60s`): The Kyma Stats Receiver monitors Kyma custom resources using the Kubernetes API.
 It emits the collected metrics only once per collection interval.
 The `collection_interval` setting determines how frequently these metrics are emitted.
-- `excluded_resources`: A list of API resource names to be excluded from status metrics generation.
 - `metrics`: Enables or disables specific metrics.
 - `resource_attributes`: Enables or disables resource attributes.